 5 Big Differences: Living In the USA vs. Living In Mexico

 For a country that has such a close relationship with the United States, Mexico is often the subject of many stereotypes.
 People assume it’s a third-world country, or that the entire nation is a drug warzone.
-However in most cases, life in Mexico is comparable to life in any developed country—on the surface, at least.
+However, in most cases, life in Mexico is comparable to life in any developed country—on the surface, at least.
 People enjoy a high standard of living, level of education, and employment rate.
-However, if you’re planning on traveling in Mexico, there are a few key differences you should look out for.
+However, if you’re planning on traveling to Mexico, there are a few key differences between Mexico and the U.S.A you should look out for.
+Let’s see a few key differences between America vs Mexico!

-5. There is a slower pace of life.
-While the American lifestyle is centered around the workplace and earning money, in Mexico there is a different aesthetic of living.
-The family is viewed with utmost importance and people are not afraid to take a day off to enjoy themselves with their loved ones.
+This is one of the key differences between America vs Mexico.
+While the American lifestyle revolves around the workplace and earning money, in Mexico there is a different aesthetic of living.
+The family has utmost importance and people are not afraid to take a day off to enjoy themselves with their loved ones.
 The afternoon siesta is common in most places due to the hot weather between the hours of 1 and 3 pm, so expect to see shops and offices closed at this time.